YousabSefeen/task-ninja-planner-privacy/privacy-policy.md

 Our app does not integrate with third-party services that collect user data.
 We do not share your task information with external services.

 7. Children's Privacy
-Task Ninja Planner is not intended for use by individuals under the age of 13.
+Ninja Planner is not intended for use by individuals under the age of 13.
 We do not collect information from children.

 8. Changes to This Privacy Policy
 We may update our Privacy Policy from time to time.
 We will notify you of any significant changes by posting the updated policy in the app.